christofolo/christofolo.github.io/musictheory.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/IvXXdGhJA1Q" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-## Part 5: The First Major Scale to learn is The C Major Scale
+## Chapter 5: The First Major Scale to learn is The C Major Scale

 If "A" is the first note in the alphabet, shouldn't the first major scale be the A Major Scale?
 There's a long history as to why C is actually the first note in the musical alphabet.
 It's kind of like asking "why are the 3 primary colors red, yellow, and blue?"
 Maybe in another universe the 3 primary colors are Orange, Green, and Violet.
 And maybe the first note in their musical alphabet is "A".